joe-dorward/the-python-programming-language/tkinter/ui_v1.01.md

-The first version of the Tkinter UI is a 'blank' window
+This version of the Tkinter UI is a 'blank' window

 ![ui_v1.01](illustrations/ui_v1.01.png)